peterkhe1999/CheatSheet/OSEP/README.md

 Pre-populate a web site on our domain with seemingly harmless content (like a cooking blog) to earn a harmless category classification.

-Subscribe to **domain categorization services** (like OpenDNS) so we can submit our own domain classifications.
+Subscribe to **domain categorization services** (like OpenDNS) to submit our own domain classifications.
 Even if our domain has been categorized as malicious, we can easily host a legitimate-looking website on the domain and request re-categorization.

 Submit the domain for a community review if voting is not available or if we would like to suggest a different category.

-Make the domain name itself appear legitimate => **typo-squatting**
+Make the domain name itself appear legitimate: **typo-squatting**

-Finally, be aware of the status of the **IP address** of our C2 server.
+Be aware of the status of the **IP address** of our C2 server.
 If the IP has been flagged as malicious, some defensive solutions may block the traffic.
 This is especially common on **shared hosting sites** in which one IP address hosts multiple websites.
 If one site on the shared host ever contained a browser exploit or was ever used in a watering hole malware campaign, the shared host may be flagged.
-Subsequently, every host that shares that IP may be flagged as well, and our C2 traffic may be blocked.
+Subsequently, every host that shares that IP may be flagged as well.

 Use a variety of lookup tools, like Virustotal and IPVoid sites to check the status of our C2 IP address before an engagement.

-Have several domains prepared in advance so we can swap them out as needed during an engagement.
+Have several domains prepared in advance so we can swap them out as needed.

 ## Web Proxies

 [Symantec Corporation](https://sitereview.bluecoat.com/)

-When dealing with proxy servers, ensure that our payload is **proxy-aware**.
 When our payload tries to connect back to the C2 server, it must detect local proxy settings, and implement those settings instead of trying to connect to the given domain directly.

 => Meterpreter's HTTP/S payload is proxy-aware (thanks to the InternetSetOptionA API).

 Ensure that the domain and URL are clean and that our C2 server is safely **categorized** as defined by our client's policy rules.

 If the client has deployed a URL verification or categorization system, we should factor their policy settings into our bypass strategy.

 If our C2 server domain is uncategorized, we should follow the prompts to categorize it according to the company's allowed use policy, since an unnamed domain will likely be flagged.

-We could also grab a seemingly-safe domain by hosting our C2 in a **cloud service or Content Delivery Network (CDN)**, which auto-assigns a generic domain.
+Grab a seemingly-safe domain by hosting our C2 in a **cloud service or Content Delivery Network (CDN)**, which auto-assigns a generic domain.
 E.g., `cloudfront.net`, `wordpress.com`, or `azurewebsites.net`.
 These types of domains are often auto-allowed since they are used by legitimate websites and hosting services.

 Consider the traces our C2 session will leave in the proxy logs.
-E.g., instead of simply generating custom TCP traffic on ports 80 or 443, our session should **conform to HTTP protocol standards**.
+E.g., Instead of simply generating custom TCP traffic on ports 80 or 443, our session should **conform to HTTP protocol standards**.

-=> many framework payloads, including Metasploit's Meterpreter, follow the standards as they use HTTP APIs like HttpOpenRequestA.
+=> Many framework payloads, including Metasploit's Meterpreter, follow the standards as they use HTTP APIs like HttpOpenRequestA.

 Set our **User-Agent** to a browser type that is permitted by the organization.
-For example, if we know that the organization we are targeting uses Microsoft Windows with Edge, we should set it accordingly.
-E.g., a User-Agent for Chrome running on macOS will likely raise suspicion or might be blocked.
+E.g., if the organization uses Microsoft Windows with Edge, we should set it accordingly.
+A User-Agent for Chrome running on macOS will likely raise suspicion or might be blocked.

 To determine an allowed User-Agent string, consider social engineering or sniff HTTP packets from our internal point of presence.

 Use a site like `useragentstring.com` to build the string or choose from a variety of user-supplied strings.

-We can set our custom User-Agent in Meterpreter with the **HttpUserAgent** advanced configuration option.
+Set our custom User-Agent in Meterpreter with the **HttpUserAgent** advanced configuration option.

 ## IDS and IPS Sensors